“When you stand alone and sell yourself, you can't please everyone. But when you're different, you can last.” – Don Rickles, Born May 8, 1926.

 And those who develop a taste for those strange flavors will therefore linger close to the tap.

 Step 1.
 Hone your point of view to the degree that you see the world in a unique but consistent way.
-From the smallest observation to the grandest “big picture” perspective.
+From the smallest observation to the grandest “big picture” perspective, make it all line up.

 Craft your voice to the degree that you can comment on nearly anything and your audience can tell it's you.